iamkrishnagupta/UserProfileLite/README.md

 - Create and manage posts
 - Like and unlike posts functionality
 - Simple and intuitive UI using EJS templates and Tailwind CSS

+## Built With
+• Node.js - The runtime server environment
+• Express - The web application framework used
+• MongoDB - The database used
+• EJS - Templating engine
+• Tailwind CSS - For styling